awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

-# Tutorial: Install a LAMP web server on the Amazon Linux AMI<a name="install-LAMP"></a>
+# Install LAMP on Amazon Linux<a name="install-LAMP"></a>

 The following procedures help you install an Apache web server with PHP and MySQL support on your Amazon Linux instance \(sometimes called a LAMP web server or LAMP stack\)\.
 You can use this server to host a static website or deploy a dynamic PHP application that reads and writes information to a database\.

 **Important**
 If you are trying to set up a LAMP web server on a different distribution, such as Ubuntu or Red Hat Enterprise Linux, this tutorial will not work\.
-For Amazon Linux 2, see [Tutorial: Install a LAMP web server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md)\.
+For Amazon Linux 2, see [Install LAMP on Amazon Linux 2](ec2-lamp-amazon-linux-2.md)\.
 For Ubuntu, see the following Ubuntu community documentation: [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP)\.
 For other distributions, see their specific documentation\.

 **Option: Complete this tutorial using automation**
 To complete this tutorial using AWS Systems Manager Automation instead of the following tasks, run the [AWSDocs\-InstallALAMPServer\-AL](https://console.aws.amazon.com/systems-manager/automation/execute/AWSDocs-InstallALAMPServer-AL) Automation document\.